 Create an Application Owner and Use the Free Allowance¶

 To begin, create an application owner.
 By creating different application owners, you can segregate permissions and parameters for groups of devices.
-To create an application owner, go to the LoRa Cloud Device Join documentation.
+To create an application owner, go to the LoRa Cloud Join Server Application Owner page.
 Next, take the following steps: